In The Kindergarten Teacher, Maggie Gyllenhaal shines as a pre-school teacher who becomes obsessed with a talented five year-old student in her class.

 The leading character in Colangelo’s remake is Lisa Spinelli (Maggie Gyllenhaal), a Staten Island kindergarten teacher who appears to have lost all her creativity and goes about her daily life by absentmindedly adhering to a routine.
 As a teacher, she smiles to her five-year old pupils and shows them how to write the alphabet, speaking softly to them while lost in her own thoughts.
 As a wife, she has brief, business-like interactions with her husband (Michael Chernus) in which they both pretend to like the clichéd, unoriginal work she comes up with for her poetry class assignments.
 As a poet, she reads her work aloud to her teacher Simon (Gael Garcia Bernal), in front of a class in which every single student is painfully aware of her lack of talent.

 Maggie Gyllenhaal’s delicate portrayal of a woman who is struggling to stay afloat in a world that seems to reject her enables us to see her for what she really is, in all her nuances.
 Lisa is a complex, believable and relatable character, and she has our attention and sympathy from the moment she appears on the screen.
-We really feel for her, and nothing seems to be wrong, at first, when she notices that her five and a half year-old student Jimmy (Parker Sevak) has an incredible talent for composing poetry.
+We really feel for her, and nothing seems to be wrong, at first, when she notices that her five and a half years-old student Jimmy (Parker Sevak) has an incredible talent for composing poetry.

 But it’s the little details that make our alarm bells ring.
 Lisa happens to hear Jimmy recite a poem and rushes to write it down, word by word.
-What could be interpreted as a harmless attempt to keep track of the child’s progress soon turns into something else entirely when, instead of giving the poem back to Jimmy, she keeps it to herself.
+What could be interpreted as a harmless attempt to keep track of the child’s progress soon turns into something else entirely when, instead of giving the poem back to Jimmy, she holds onto it herself.
 By the time she asks Becca (Rosa Salazar), the nanny, to write down any poem Jimmy might say out loud in the future, we begin to uncover the real, much darker nature of Lisa’s interest in the child.
 “You’re such a good teacher“, Becca tells her, but we know better.

 We don’t know much about Lisa Spinelli yet, but we know enough to understand that the relationship she is establishing with Jimmy is a dangerous one.
 We see her get upset when her husband (rightly) wonders if such a young child should already be writing about God in a way that he defines “disturbing”, and a series of questions come to our minds.
 What exactly happened to this kid to make him have such a “grown-up” vision of the world?
 And, most of all, why doesn’t Lisa seem to care or even acknowledge that?